Computer-based exams: guidance and support

 To ensure you feel comfortable with the Case Study exam on computer, watch a live webinar held on 26 June 2019 that provides an overview of the Case Study exam software, talks you through the exam experience, gives top tips and answers your questions.
 Watch webinar.
 View the questions and answers.

-You can also watch a 20-minute webinar by Julie Moore, Head of ICAEW Programmes at BPP Professional Education.
+You can also watch a 20-minute webinar by Julie Moore, Senior Tutor at First Intuition.
 Julie gives an overview of what the Case Study exam software will look like on computer, what to expect on the day of your exam, how to use the exam software, how to practise using the exam software before the exam and frequently asked questions.
 Watch webinar.

 - Why and how is the Case Study exam different